Karlsruhe: Main sights

 The neo-Gothic Grand Ducal Burial Chapel, built between 1889 and 1896, is a mausoleum rather than a church, and is located in the middle of the forest.

 The main cemetery of Karlsruhe is the oldest park-like cemetery in Germany.
 The crematorium was the first to be built in the style of a church.

 Karlsruhe is also home to a natural history museum (the State Museum of Natural History Karlsruhe), an opera house (the Baden State Theatre), as well as a number of independent theatres and art galleries.
 The State Art Gallery, built in 1846 by Heinrich Hübsch, displays paintings and sculptures from six centuries, particularly from France, Germany and Holland.
 Karlsruhe's newly renovated art museum is one of the most important art museums in Baden-Württemberg.
 Further cultural attractions are scattered throughout Karlsruhe's various incorporated suburbs.
 Established in 1924, the Scheffel Association is the largest literary society in Germany.
 Today the Prinz-Max-Palais, built between 1881 and 1884 in neoclassical style, houses the organisation and includes its museum.

-Breweries and buildings in the Art Nouveau style were predominant in the western city.

 Due to population growth in the late 19th century, Karlsruhe developed several suburban areas (Vorstadt) in the Gründerzeit and especially Art Nouveau styles of architecture, with many preserved examples.

 Karlsruhe is also home to the Majolika-Manufaktur, the only art-ceramics pottery studio in Germany.
 Founded in 1901, it is located in the Schlossgarten.
 A 'blue streak' (Blauer Strahl) consisting of 1,645 ceramic tiles, connects the studio with the Palace.
 It is the world's largest ceramic artwork.

 Another tourist attraction is the Centre for Art and Media (Zentrum für Kunst und Medientechnologie, or ZKM), which is located in a converted ammunition factory.